ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 # Monads

-The internet is awash with articles trying to explain Monads.
-This is yet another: I hope I succeed where the rest fail.
+Monads are a rich topic for articles.
+The internet is awash with articles attempting to enlighten readers about Monads.

+This is another: but instead of trying to explain what one is, we'll build one.

-As a C# OOP programmer there are less than satisfactory solutions you have been conditioned to accept as it - the best solution for a thorny issue.
-You've stuck in the OOP paradigm.
+As C# OOP programmers we have less than satisfactory solutions for some thorny coding challenges.
+We're stuck in the OOP paradigm.

-Functional programming [**FP** from now on] gets you out of it.
-But you do need to open your mind.
-It's a different way of thinking.
-It has solutions for those thorny issues.
-It's not all paradise:  there are thornu issues in FP languages that OOP solve.
+Functional programming [**FP**] has better answers for many of these challenges.

-Consider this ugly, horrible code [yes it's platform .Net code]:
+Consider this ugly, horrible piece of platform code:

 ```csharp
 public static bool TryParse(string? s, IFormatProvider? provider, out int result);